jakels19/CS326-final-jaas/docs/milestone1.md

 Jacob Stulgis - Worked on wireframe, html/css for login and dashboard.
-Abenezer Fesseha - Worked on wireframe, html/css for add expenses page, dashboard
+Abenezer Fesseha - Worked on wireframe, html/css for add expenses page, dashboard Aaron Tsui - Worked on wireframe, Worked on HTML and CSS for Sign Up and Dashboard pages.